Unlocking History

 Illustrations of Snowshoe Thompson as well as his mail route from Carson City and Genoa to Placerville.
 Courtesy University of Utah.

-Thompson defied the odds, able to make the snowbound trek in days rather than weeks, braving snowstorms and wild animals.
+Thompson defied the odds, able to make the snowbound trek in days rather than weeks.
+During his treks, he braved snowstorms, unforgiving terrain, and wild animals.

-“I was never frightened but once during all my travels in the mountains.
-That was in the winter of 1857.
-I was crossing Hope Valley (south of Lake Tahoe), when I came to a place where six great wolves — big timber wolves — were at work in the snow, digging out the carcass of some animal.
-They were great, gaunt, shaggy fellows,” Thompson said later, according to historian Mark McLaughlin.
+“I was frightened (only) once during all my travels in the mountains.
+I was crossing Hope Valley, when I came (across) big timber wolves (eating) the carcass of some animal,” Thompson said, according to historian Mark McLaughlin.

-The wolves spotted him, lined up and came within 25 yards.
-Thompson held his breath and decided it best not to show fear, so he continued skiing.
+Spotting him, the wolves lined up and came within 25 yards.
+Thompson held his breath and deciding it best not to show fear, he continued skiing.
 The wolves watched and howled but didn’t follow.

-Coordinating his trips over the mountains to receive and send packages was a daunting task, requiring skill and ingenuity.
+Coordinating his trips over the mountains, with packages on his back, was a daunting task, requiring ingenuity.
 He was innovative, crafting early snowplows to keep the passes usable.

 Helping others along the way

-A small group headed to the mines in Nevada in late 1859 found themselves caught in a snowstorm.
+Three men heading to the mines in Nevada found themselves caught in a snowstorm.

 Two men on skis slide down mountain.